cysec-platform/cysec-coach-maven-plugin/README.md

 The `outputFile` is used to define the output directory and base name of the coaches.
 The language codes will be appended to the base name followed by the extension (`coach.xml` -> `coach-de.xml`).

-The flatifier needs to contain a directory for each language which has `flatify="true"` configured in the language configuration file.
+The base directory needs to contain a subdirectory for each language which has `flatify="true"` configured in the language configuration file.
 By default, the files of the respective language are used by the flatifier.
-If no language-specific file exists (e.g. `image.jpg`), the file of the `original` folder structure is being used.
+If no language-specific file exists (e.g. `image.jpg`), the file of the `original` folder structure is being used as a fallback.

 The required folder structure looks like this:
 ```text